What Happens During a Xanax Overdose?

 - Some heartburn medications

-How Can You Tell if Someone is Overdosing on Xanax?
+How Can You Tell If Someone Is Overdosing On Xanax?

-People who take large amounts of Xanax might feel drowsy, have poor coordination, be confused, and have blurred vision.
+People who take large amounts of Xanax might feel drowsy, have poor coordination, be confused, and or blurred vision.
 These symptoms may begin shortly after a person consumes the drug and continue to increase over time until the body processes the medication completely.

 How Medical Professionals Treat Xanax Overdoses

-Get Help Now – Before it’s Too Late
+Get Help Now

 Agape Treatment Center for substance abuse embraces a universal, unconditional love that transcends, that serves regardless of circumstances.
 We provide individuals all over the country with the opportunity to achieve the gift of lasting sobriety.